EnriqueKhai/Chameleon/README.md

 word documents or text files containing secret keys inside an image of a cute puppy and send it to your friends!
 Have them clone this git repository and - *viola!* - you have your own secret communication channel!
-Also, you can hide all sorts of stuff from the FBI, though if you ever find yourself in such a position, please do not contact me.
+Also, you can hide all sorts of stuff from the FBI, though if you ever find yourself in such a position please do not contact me.